Research and Standards Development Funding

 The Last Call Foundation funds academic research related directly to the fire service health wellness and safety issues, including funding fire service participation on NFPA Technical Committee standards committees to update and revise safety standards.

-The Last Call Foundation continuously works with the Boston and other Fire Departments and fire service organizations in support of addressing the health, wellness and safety issues firefighters face.
+The Last Call Foundation listens to the issues relayed by members of the fire service and related organizations interested in addressing the health, wellness and safety issues firefighters face.

 We work to ensure that the necessary resources are available to fire departments, to advance the safety needs of the firefighting community.

 We are committed to enhancing the ability of our dedicated firefighting professionals to effectively and safely fight fires and protect the public.